kubeflow/community/releases/handbook.md

 is for everyone to chime in and discuss what went well and what could be improved.

 ### Prepare for the Next Release
-- Release Manager nominates the next release manager and discuss with the release team
+- Release Manager nominates the next release manager and discusses with the release team
 - Send out a [call for participation](https://groups.google.com/g/kubeflow-discuss/c/mdpnTxYv7kM/m/dO9ny3woCQAJ) for the next release
 - (if needed) Update the release handbook
 - Work to close any remaining tasks